mariojrgithub/ers-backend/README.md

 ### Technologies:

 1. Java
-2. PostgresSQL for the database
+2. PostgreSQL for the database
 3. JDBC to access the database from Java
 4. log4j2 to log program information and errors
 5. Javalin to create endpoints for front end to access